Hugo González (basketball): Real Madrid (2022–2025)

-On 2 October 2022, González made his professional debut with Real Madrid in the Liga ACB against Monbus Obradoiro.
-He spent 3:08 minutes on the court, contributing with 4 points and a PIR of 5 in the Real Madrid win.
-At 16 years, 7 months, and 27 days old, he became the fourth-youngest Real Madrid player to debut in the ACB.
+On 2 October 2022, González made his first-team and Liga ACB debut for Real Madrid against Monbus Obradoiro.
+He played three minutes and eight seconds, scoring four points and recording a PIR of five in a Real Madrid victory.
+At 16 years, seven months and 27 days old, he became the fourth-youngest Real Madrid player to appear in the ACB.